FPGA Reconfiguration with Rad-Hard MCU

 VORAGO Rad-Hard MCUs Enable FPGA Reconfiguration

-VORAGO’s rad-hard ARM Cortex®-based MCUs with patented HARDSIL® radiation hardening technology are specifically targeted at space and defense applications.
+VORAGO’s Arm Cortex®-based MCUs with patented HARDSIL® radiation hardening technology are specifically targeted at space and defense applications.
 Increasingly, VORAGO MCUs are being used to reconfigure space-grade FPGAs in orbit.

 The VA416x0 can be used as a hardened backbone to the FPGA, protecting against bitstream corruption, monitoring of the FPGA’s status and reconfiguring as necessary.
 Specific benefits of using VORAGO MCUs for FPGA reconfiguration include: